What is a SSAS?

 How is the scheme allocated between the members?

 A SSAS is a common trust which means that the assets held within it are not usually allocated to specific members.
 A member’s own share of the fund is expressed as a percentage of the total net value.
-This percentage is determined by how much money in terms of contributions and transfers has been paid in for them and what money in terms of benefits and transfers out has been paid out.
+This percentage is determined by how much money in terms of contributions and transfers has been paid in for them, investment performance, and what money in terms of benefits and transfers out has been paid out.